Minimalist kitchen and dining area, with concealed storage, white backdrop on sink, and black dining chairs

 Concealed Things

-While minimalism is about having fewer material possessions, in interior design, this often translates to displaying fewer things.
-One approach to making your home more minimalist is to keep your belongings out of plain sight.
+While minimalism is about having fewer material possessions, in interior design, this often means displaying fewer things.
+A key approach to creating a minimalist home is keeping most belongings out of sight.

 We all have our favorite knickknacks and decor.
 But, again, a minimalist house is free from visual clutter.
 Choose only a few of your favorite items for display, and for the rest of your things, store them away.
 Storage spaces should have doors to hide everything.
 Doing this also helps you maintain clean lines throughout the space.
 So, choose storage with doors and lids made from materials that don't necessarily stand out.